IvaanTorres/smr-php-forum/README.md

 Emphasize you can't create comments in case you are not logged.
 The website is responsive and has cheks in every form.

 As it is just a personal project and I want to share it to you, I decided to remove the mail user and password I normally use to use PHP-Mailer.
-You are free to download the project and set it with your own data.
+You are free to download the project and set it up with your own data.